BinaryAnalysisPlatform/bap-tutorial/README.md

 ### OCaml Path Takeaways

 1. how to build and install plugins
-2. how to use command line arguments in a plugin
+2. how to use command-line arguments in a plugin
 3. how to work with IR and different graph representations.

 ### Python Path Takeaways